Department of Epidemiology, Biostatistics and Occupational Health

 E-Mail: sam.harper [at] mcgill.ca (Sam Harper)

-Sreeramareddy CT, Harper S, Ernsten L. Educational and wealth inequalities in tobacco use among men and women in 54 low-and-middle-income countries.
-Tobacco Control (in press).
+Sreeramareddy CT, Harper S, Ernstsen L. Educational and wealth inequalities in tobacco use among men and women in 54 low-income and middle-income countries.
+Tobacco Control 2018;27:26-34.